 Dr Mullin comments that, before the service was introduced in her area, she had to:

 “Send an email or phone the department secretary and leave a message.”

-She prefers to use Phone Advice & Guidance as she gets a:
+She prefers to use Telephone Advice & Guidance as she gets a:

 “Direct response from a consultant without having to wait for a call back or an email.”

 This has many benefits for patients and GPs as both are able to get immediate advice.
-Dr Mullin gives the following recommendation to GPs who are unsure about using Phone Advice & Guidance:
+Dr Mullin gives the following recommendation to GPs who are unsure about using Telephone Advice & Guidance:

 “The service is an excellent resource for complex patients with concerning symptoms or findings that do not merit a same day admission but should prompt urgent specialist review during daytime/office hours.”